Which Dutch Visa Should You Choose?

 01 What is the Dutch Start-Up Visa application process?

-To apply for the Dutch Start-Up Visa, you must submit a detailed business plan, partner with a recognized facilitator, and register with the Dutch Chamber of Commerce (KvK).
+To apply for the Dutch Start-Up Visa, you must submit a detailed business plan and partner with a recognized facilitator.
 Once approved by the IND, you’ll receive a 1-year residence permit to build your innovative business.

 02 What are the Dutch Start-Up Visa requirements?